-We also assessed the disclosures in Note 2.4 (Significant accounting judgments and estimates), Note 6 (Loans and advances to customers), Note 7 (Provision for impairment losses) and Note 41 (Financial instruments - credit risk) to the financial statements regarding provisions for loans and advances to customers in terms of their completeness and compliance with IFRS EU requirements.
+We also assessed the disclosures in Note 2.4 (Significant accounting judgments and estimates), Note 6 (Loans and advances to customers), Note 7 (Provision for impairment losses) and Note 42 (Financial instruments - credit risk) to the financial statements regarding provisions for loans and advances to customers in terms of their completeness and compliance with IFRS EU requirements.

-Responsibilities of Management and Those Charged with Governance for the Financial Statements
+Responsibilities of Management and Those Charged with Governance for the Separate Financial Statements

-Management is responsible for the preparation of the financial statements that give true and fair view in accordance with IFRS EU, and for such internal control as management determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
+Management is responsible for the preparation of the separate financial statements that give true and fair view in accordance with International Financial Reporting Standards (IFRS) as adopted by the European Union, and for such internal control as management determines is necessary to enable the preparation of separate financial statements that are free from material misstatement, whether due to fraud or error.

-In preparing the financial statements, management is responsible for assessing the Bank's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate the Bank or to cease operations, or has no realistic alternative but to do so.
+In preparing the separate financial statements, management is responsible for assessing the Bank's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate the Bank or to cease operations, or has no realistic alternative but to do so.